-Whether you’re a fresh out of college and looking for that ideal job after years of working hard towards your degree, or you’re someone with many seasons of work experience beating the bushes for the next opportunity… job hunting can be tough.
+Whether you’re a fresh out of college and looking for that ideal job after years of working hard towards your degree, or you’re someone with many seasons of work experience beating the bushes for the next opportunity… in tech startup companies.

 There’s the uphill tasks of applications and rejections, tweaking and re-tweaking your resume, and endless online searches to contend with – after all, that’s what you have to do… right?